-Marketing Strategy of Nissan analyses the brand with the marketing mix framework which covers the 4Ps (Product, Price, Place, Promotion).
-There are several marketing strategies like product innovation, pricing approach, promotion planning etc. These business strategies, based on Nissan marketing mix, help the brand succeed.
+Marketing Strategy of Nissan analyzes the brand with the marketing mix framework which covers the 4Ps (Product, Price, Place, Promotion).
+There are several marketing strategies like product innovation, pricing approach, promotion planning etc. These business strategies, based on Nissan marketing mix, help the brand succeed in the market.

 Let us start the Nissan Marketing Strategy & Mix to understand its product, pricing, advertising & distribution strategies:

 The product strategy and mix in Nissan marketing strategy can be explained as follows:

 Nissan is one of the leading car brands in the world.
 Since the product line up of Nissan is huge, we can take a company wise arrangement of its product mix in its marketing mix.
 Some of the cars of the company are Nissan Micra, Nissan Sunny, Nissan GTR, Nissan Terrano.
 The brand Nissan itself is a large seller of budget and most volume cars are sold through the Nissan brand.
 Datsun –After its demise in 1984, the Datsun brand was resurrected and only targeted emerging markets.